 3 The ppmvd limits for NOx, CO, and VOCs are PSD BACT limits

-4 The TSP/PM10/PM2.5 limits include condensable particulate matter.
+4 The PM/PM10/PM2.5 limits include condensable particulate matter.

 5CT Startup not-to-exceed emissions are based on manufacturer’s data for uncontrolled emissions + a 20% safety factor as a 1-hr average.